2- How to find the area and Cg for a circular shaft?

 Area and Cg for a circular shaft- select an area dA.

-We have a circular shaft, or two circles inside each other the inner circle is hollow.
+We have a circular shaft, or two circles inside each other; the inner circle is hollow.
 The Largest circle is a circle with a radius a, while the second circle is empty with a radius b.
-For the hollow shaft, it is required to get the area and CG.
+For the hollow shaft, the area and CG are required.
 We can find that there are two axes X’ and Y’ dividing the shaft into four similar parts.
-Due to that symmetry, we expect that the Cg or the center of gravity will be at the point of intersections of these two axes X’ and Y’.
+Due to that symmetry, we expect that the Cg or the center of gravity will be at the point of intersection of these two axes X’ and Y’.

 Select a small area da for Area and Cg for a circular shaft.